AvramRobert/halfling/README.md

 #### Task contexts
-Whilst threading tasks from one to the other looks pretty, it isn't really that appropriate when performing asynchronous actions, that do not flow linearly.
+Whilst threading tasks from one to the other looks pretty, it isn't really that appropriate when performing asynchronous actions, that do not flow sequentially.
 For this there is `do-tasks`:
 ```Clojure
 > (def crucial-maths